Our Philosophy is guided by the following Principles:

 We encourage children to be self-active, self-educating individuals and we recognise the importance of play as a central integrating element in each child’s development.
 We believe that an early childhood professional should provide the conditions for growth with considered intentional teaching to support the learning process.

 Principle of Bonding

-We value open and trusting communication between our educators and your child.
+We value open and trusting communication between educators and children.
 Strong bonds with their carers and teachers are essential in order to make children feel welcome, comfortable and secure and to give them social orientation.

-In our relationships with you as a parent or guardian, and also with children and colleagues, we respect every person and their individual personality and background.
-We consider each child to be an equal member of our community, taking part in the decision making at our centres and playing an active, age-appropriate democratic role.
+In our relationships with parents and guardians, children and colleagues we respect every person and their individuality, cultural background and diverse family structures.
+We consider each child to be an equal member of our community, taking part in the decision-making at our centre and playing an active, age-appropriate democratic role as a young citizen.